SeniorMars/rust-presentation/rust-pres.md

 // Rust also has tuples
 let pair: (usize, f64) = (176, 87.123);

-// Arrays that a known size at compile times let arr: [i32;5] = [1, 2, 3, 4, 5];
+// Arrays that have a known size at compile times let arr: [i32;5] = [1, 2, 3, 4, 5];

 // Rust has ArrayList but they are known as vectors